OOP vs. services for organizing business logic

 Business logic.
 Everyone has it, and no one seems to agree on where to put it in a Rails app.
 Some people stuff it all in Active Record models, others throw it out into service objects, and still others put it in POROs.
 (But then where do you put the POROs?)

 That being said, I sense that these disagreements also reflect a more fundamental question: How should the app interact with the database?
-Or in other words, should database tables be near the surface, or should we put in the effort to hide the data model that is reflected in database tables?
+Or in other words, should database tables be near the surface (as in the Active Record pattern), or should we put in the effort to hide the data model that is reflected in database tables (as in the repository pattern, for example ROM in Ruby)?

 I may have lost you already, so before I wade too deep into philosophy, let tell the story of why Iā€™m struggling with these questions.